Replacing Electrical Receptacles and Switches

-Attach the wires to a new switch connecting the hot source to the bottom terminal and the wire running to the light to the top terminal.
-On a receptacle the black wire from the source goes on the hot, brass colored screws and the white goes to the neutral, silver colored screws.
+Attach the wires to a new switch connecting the hot source to the input and the wire running to the light to the output.
+On a receptacle, the black wire from the source goes on the hot, brass colored screws and the white goes to the neutral, silver colored screws.
 If there are two sets of wires on a receptacle, keep them in sets using the top terminals for one and the bottom terminals for the other set.
 Place the hooks so they point in a clockwise direction and the insulation runs all the way up to the screw.
 Don't leave any bare wire between the terminal and the insulation.
 Tighten the screws to clamp the wires down.
-Same goes for clamps that are tighten over a straight wire, there should be no bare copper showing.
+The same goes for clamps that are tighten over a straight wire, there should be no bare copper showing.

 If you are using the holes in the back, push them into the proper holes until the clamp engages and locks them in place and there is no bare copper showing.
 Pull on each wire to be sure it is securely connected.
 Connect the ground wire to the grounding terminal on the device and any grounding terminals in the outlet box.
 If there are several ground wires, tie them all together with a short pieces of wire, known as a pigtail, to connect to the terminal screws.
 There is no hole in the receptacle or switch for the ground wire, only a screw.

 Leave the device hanging free so it doesn't make contact with anything and test it to be sure the wiring is correct.
 Flip the switch on and turn the power back on at the breaker box to test the light circuit.
 Use a receptacle analyzer to test a receptacle for proper wiring.
 If there's a problem with the wiring turn the power off again and correct the problem.